Bicycle mechanic: Skills and training

 The skills involved in maintaining bicycles of any kind take years to build, and are usually honed on the job in the service department of bike shops.

 In the US, there are few established locations where training can be had.
 The oldest school for bicycle mechanics, opened in 1981, is United Bicycle Institute in Ashland, Oregon, where aspiring mechanics can take multiple courses in varied subjects.
 Appalachian Bicycle Institute in Asheville, North Carolina has been offering classes since 2010.
 For high school graduates, community colleges in Bentonville Arkansas and Minneapolis, Minnesota offer training as an accredited two-semester program through the Bicycle Industry Employers Association.
 Barnett Bicycle Institute existed from 1986 until it was closed in 2023, following two changes in ownership.

-USA Cycling has a long-standing program for preparing established mechanics to become race mechanics.
-Instructors from various corners of the bicycle industry converge once a year to provide a launching point for mechanics to travel the world in service to race teams at the highest levels of competitive cycling.

-In Canada there are a variety of bicycle mechanic training programs, including the BAM (Bicycle Assembly & Maintenance) program in Toronto which has been accredited by the Bicycle Trade Association of Canada (BTAC) and funded by the Ontario government.
-Winterborne Bicycle Institute has offered classes since 2004.
-Quadra Bike School has a 5-week program in an intimate setting.
-TechnoCycle in Montreal has classes in both French and English.